The Fragile (O'Hooley & Tidow album): Theme and songs

 According to O'Hooley & Tidow, all the songs on The Fragile are linked by the common theme of vulnerability.

-A single from the album, "Th Sam Pegg, The Solo Players and London's Diversity Choir.

-e Last Polar Bear", was released in November 2011.
+A single from the album, "The Last Polar Bear", was released in November 2011.
 The track was reissued on 1 November 2012 as a double single with "Gentleman Jack", a song, also from the album, about Anne Lister, an early 19th-century Yorkshire lesbian gentlewoman.
 "Gentleman Jack" subsequently featured as the closing theme for the BBC/HBO television series Gentleman Jack, which was broadcast from 2019 to 2022.

 The words of "Little Boy Blue" are from a 19th-century poem by the American writer, Eugene Field.
 The poem, about a young boy and his toys, suggests that he dies and is taken by angels and his toys wait for him to return.

 "She Lived Beside the Anner" is a traditional folk song from Tipperary, Ireland.

 Reception

 In a four-starred review, Robin Denselow of The Guardian described The Fragile as an "intriguing, ambitious set" and said that the album's cover version of Massive Attack's "Teardrop" was "an exquisite reworking".
 Guardian music critic Jude Rogers voted it as one of the best tracks of 2012.

 Northern Sky praised the album's "complex string arrangements and fine instrumental accompaniment" and "highly accomplished pieces of musical composition; you can never second guess what's around the corner in terms of sonic exploration".
 Reviewing the album for Folking.com, Dai Jeffries said "The confidence, power and earthiness of their voices both solo and in harmony are what shine through this excellent album.
 Folk Wales Online described the album as a "beautiful, entrancing, hypnotic CD" and "breathtakingly original".

 Northern Sky music magazine's reviewer described the song "The Last Polar Bear" as "utterly beautiful", saying "This is how love songs should be written".

 Holger Brandstaedt, reviewing the album for FolkWorld, said: "The influence of the producer is unmistakable.
 Some of the tracks sound clearly by Chumbawamba, others have their godfathers in The Beautiful South".